 Any incident that occurs in these circumstances must be known and controlled by the company and treated as if it had occurred in the company itself.

-Security breaches are one of the new challenges of the GDPR and how to manage them is undoubtedly a situation that companies must address efficiently and according to their structure and organization.
+Security breaches are one of the new challenges of the GDPR and how to manage them is undoubtedly a situation that companies must address efficiently and according to their structure and organisation.

-If you need to review or implement your internal security breach management protocol, contact with us.
+If you need to review or implement your internal security breach management protocol, contact us.